openstack/magnum/doc/source/user/index.rst

 Verifying installation
 ----------------------

-Execute the `openstack help coe` command to confirm that the client is installed and in the system path::
+Execute the `openstack coe cluster list` command to confirm that the client is installed and in the system path::

-    $ openstack help coe
+    $ openstack coe cluster list
-    1.1.0

 Using the command-line client
 -----------------------------